EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 Expression used to extract the source IP addresses from the requests originating from the cache.
 Can be either an in-line expression or the name of a named expression.

 <b>originUSIP</b>
-Use the client?s IP address as the source IP address in requests sent to the origin server.
+Use the client's IP address as the source IP address in requests sent to the origin server.
 Note: You can enable this parameter to implement fully transparent CR deployment.

 <b>usePortRange</b>